History of Jute

 Time period from year 1855

 The major jute growing areas were mainly in Bengal at the Kolkata side.
-When Mr. George Acland had brought jute spinning machinery from Dundee to India, the first power driven weaving factory was established at Rishra, on the River Hooghly near Calcutta in year 1855.
+When Mr. George Acland was buying jute spinning machinery from Dundee to India, the first power driven weaving factory was establishing at Rishra, on the River Hooghly near Calcutta in year 1855.
 By the year 1869, five mills were established with around 950 looms.
 The growth was so fast that, by the year 1910, 38 companies were operating around 30,685 looms, rendering more than a billion yards of cloth and over 450 million bags.
 Till the middle of year 1880, jute industry has acquired almost whole Dundee and Calcutta.
 Later in 19th century, manufacturing of jute has started in other countries also like in France, America, Italy, Austria, Russia, Belgium and Germany.

 Time period from 19th century till 1947